Rasheed Walker

-Rasheed Amar Walker (born February 13, 2000) is an American football offensive tackle for the Green Bay Packers of the National Football League (NFL).
-He played college football at Penn State.
+Rasheed Amar Walker (born February 13, 2000) is an American professional football offensive tackle for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Penn State Nittany Lions.

-Early life and high school career
+Early life

 Walker grew up in Waldorf, Maryland and attended North Point High School.
 He was selected to play in the 2018 US Army All-American Bowl as a senior.
 Walker was rated a four-star recruit and committed to play college football at Penn State over offers from Ohio State, Maryland, and Virginia Tech.

 College career

 Walker played in four games during his true freshman season before redshirting the rest of the year.
 He was named the Nittany Lions' starting left tackle during training camp before his redshirt freshman season and started all 13 of the team's games.
 Walker was named third-team All-Big Ten Conference after starting all nine of Penn State's games in the team's COVID-19-shortened 2020 season.
 As a redshirt junior, he started ten games and was named honorable mention All-Big Ten.
-After the season, Walker announced that he would forgo his remaining collegiate eligibility and enter the 2022 NFL Draft.
+After the season, Walker announced that he would forgo his remaining collegiate eligibility and enter the 2022 NFL draft.

 Professional career

-Walker was drafted by the Green Bay Packers in the seventh round (249th overall) of the 2022 NFL Draft.
+Walker was selected by the Green Bay Packers in the seventh round (249th overall) of the 2022 NFL Draft.
 On May 9, 2022, he signed his rookie contract.
-He saw his first NFL action on December 25, 2022, playing four special teams snaps in a Week 16 victory over the Miami Dolphins.
+He saw his first NFL action on December 25, playing four special teams snaps in a Week 16 victory over the Miami Dolphins.

+Walker started his first NFL game on September 17, 2023, during a Week 2 loss to the Atlanta Falcons, replacing an injured David Bakhtiari at left tackle.

+Walker entered the 2025 season as Green Bay's starting left tackle, winning the job over Jordan Morgan.